International adoption of South Korean children: Costs saved by South Korea

-A 1988 article which was originally in The Progressive and reprinted in Pound Pup Legacy said that the South Korean government made fifteen to twenty million dollars per year by the adoption of Korean orphans by families in other countries.
-The 1988 news article also said that the adoption of Korean orphans out of South Korea had three more effects: it saved the South Korean government the costs of caring for the Korean orphans, it relieved the South Korean government of the need to figure out what to do with the orphans and it lowered the population.
+A 1988 article estimated that the South Korean government made fifteen to twenty million dollars per year by the adoption of Korean orphans by families in other countries.
+The adoption of Korean orphans out of South Korea was reported to have three more indirect economic effects: it saved the South Korean government the costs of caring for the Korean orphans, it relieved the South Korean government of the need to figure out what to do with the orphans, and it lowered the population.

 Some academics and researchers claim that the system for orphans Korean adoption agencies have established guarantee a steady supply of healthy children.
 Supporters of the system claim that adoption agencies are only caring for infants who would otherwise go homeless or be institutionalized.

-Korean adoption agencies support pregnant-women's homes; three of the four agencies run their own.
+Some Korean adoption agencies support group homes for pregnant women; three of the four agencies run their own.
 One of the agencies has its own maternity hospital and does its own delivery.
 All four provide and subsidize child care.
 All pay foster mothers a monthly stipend to care for the infants, and the agencies provide all food, clothing and other supplies free of charge.
 They also support both independent-orphanages, and or self-run ones.
-The agencies will cover the costs of delivery and the medical care for any woman who gives up her baby for adoption (Rothschild, The Progressive, 1988; Schwekendiek, 2012).
+The agencies will cover the costs of delivery and the medical care for any woman who gives up her baby for adoption.

 A 2011 article in the Institute for Policy Studies estimated each adoption cost US$15k, paid primarily by the adopting parents.
 This generated an estimated US$35M/yr to cover foster-care, medical care, and other costs for the approximately 2,300 Korean international adoptions.

 Social welfare of South Korea

-In a 2010 book, Kim Rasmussen said that the "root cause" of the number of adoptions out of South Korea in 2010 was South Korea's lack of spending on its social welfare system.
-Rasmussen said that the other OECD-30 countries spent an average of 20.6% of their GDP on social welfare benefits while South Korea only spent 6.9% of its GDP on social welfare benefits.
+In a 2010 book, Kim Rasmussen said that the "root cause" of the number of adoptions out of South Korea the country's lack of spending on its social welfare system.
+Rasmussen said that the other OECD-30 countries spent an average of 20.6% of their GDP on social welfare benefits, while South Korea only spent 6.9% of its GDP on social welfare benefits.
 Rasmussen said that South Korea promoting domestic adoption would not address the heart of the problem and that South Korea should raise its spending for social welfare benefits.